lin-wlx/testmdp-package/README.md

 ## Data Format

-Your data should be organized as:
+Your data should be organised as:

 ```python
 data = [trajectory1, trajectory2, ..., trajectoryN]